Joseph6241/Joseph6241.github.io/index.md

 I'm Joseph Becher, a student videographer at Eastern Kentucky University.
 In this role, I've assisted my senior coworkers with all aspects of production, including writing project proposals/scripts, equipment management, composing/shooting video, audio recording/processing, video editing and effects work.
 I've also worked as a camera operator for most of the school's live events.
 This summer, I'll be working in Maine as a part of the videography team at Camp Skylemar.

+I'm currently seeking employment for after I return from Skylemar in August.

 <br>